-Variable Description Default profile_name> Enter the name of the access profile. archive {none read read- write} For the archiving configuration, enter the permissions that will be granted to administrator accounts associated with this access profile. none black-white-list {none read read-write} For the black and white list configuration, enter the permissions that will be granted to administrator accounts associated with this access profile. none greylist {none read read- write} For the greylist configuration, enter the permissions that will be granted to administrator accounts associated with this access profile. none others {none read read- write} For the rest of the configurations except policy, black-white-list, and quarantine, enter the permissions that will be granted to administrator accounts associated with this access profile. none personal-quarantine {none read read-write} For personal quarantine, enter the permissions that will be granted to administrator accounts associated with this access profile. none policy {none read read- write} For the policy configuration, enter the permissions that will be granted to administrator accounts associated with this access profile. none system {none read read- write} For system settings, enter the permissions that will be granted to administrator accounts associated with this access profile. none system-quarantine {none read read-write} For system quarantine, enter the permissions that will be granted to administrator accounts associated with this access profile. none system admin on page 229 system admin
+Variable Description Default block-safe-list {none read read-write} For the block and safelist configuration, enter the permissions that will be granted to administrator accounts associated with this access profile. none granular-group {all} Access permission for granular control. all greylist {none read read- write} For the greylist configuration, enter the permissions that will be granted to administrator accounts associated with this access profile. none log {none read read-write} For the log configuration, enter the permissions that will be granted to administrator accounts associated with this access profile. none ms365 {none read read- write} For the Microsoft 365 configuration, enter the permissions that will be granted to administrator accounts associated with this access profile. none others {none read read- write} For the rest of the configurations except policy, block-safe-list, and quarantine, enter the permissions that will be granted to administrator accounts associated with this access profile. none personal-quarantine {none read read-write} For personal quarantine, enter the permissions that will be granted to administrator accounts associated with this access profile. none policy {none read read- write} For the policy configuration, enter the permissions that will be granted to administrator accounts associated with this access profile. none queue {none read read- write} For the queue configuration, enter the permissions that will be granted to administrator accounts associated with this access profile. none system {none read read- write} For system settings, enter the permissions that will be granted to administrator accounts associated with this access profile. none system-diagnostics {enable disable} Enable or disable permission to run system diagnostic commands. enable system-quarantine {none read read-write} For system quarantine, enter the permissions that will be granted to administrator accounts associated with this access profile. none system admin on page 254 system admin